yeatin/The-Ultimate-PWA-Powered-CyberFriends/README.md

 1. Run `npm install`
 1. Run `npm start`
 1. Type the name in the input and the robot you want to find will show up
+1. The button counts the times being click and it works offline